-Entry into any CoIN in Surrey is decided through a series of forums which are made up of representatives from schools, the Local Authority (LA) and other professionals such as Educational Psychologists, who meet annually every March.
+Entry into any CoIN in Surrey is separate to admission into the mainstream school and is managed through Surrey SEN admissions.
 Children must have an Education, Health and Care Plan or be in the process of Formal Assessment.
-The SEND Case Officers will be able to offer further advice and support about the admission process.
+Your child’s SEND Case Officer will be able to offer further advice and support about the admission process.

 Badgers is staffed by an experienced, dedicated and caring team of teachers and assistants who are well qualified to teach children with a range of special needs.
 Their expertise is shared with teachers and other adults working in the mainstream school and all staff at Dovers Green receives training to ensure they are able to support children with a special need.

 We offer a comprehensive induction process for children entering Dovers Green which will be planned with parents and discussed with a child’s current teachers and assistants at their nursery school or playgroup, and will be adapted to the child’s individual need.
 Children will be invited to spend some time in the school during the second half of the summer term, where they can meet staff and other children.
 A photo book will be given to each child showing the different people they will meet and illustrating routines and different areas of the school.
 This will give you an opportunity to talk about and help prepare your child for their move to the new school.

 A speech therapist and speech therapy assistant works alongside children in the classroom for a total of three days, providing advice and individual and group therapy sessions for children with speech, language and communication difficulties.